Pancreatic Cancer Canada

 Finances

-Pancreatic Cancer Canada Foundation received $1.9m in donations and special events revenue in F2020.
-PCC’s administrative costs were 27% of revenues, while fundraising costs were 41% of donations.
-This results in total overhead spending of 68%.
-For every dollar donated, 32 cents go to the cause, which is outside of Ci’s reasonable range for overhead spending.
+In F2023 Pancreatic Cancer Canada received $2.1m in cash donations and special events fundraising.
+Administrative costs are 24% of revenues (excluding investment income).
+Fundraising costs are 43% of donations.
+This results in total overhead spending of 67%.
+For every dollar donated, 33 cents go to the cause.
+This falls outside Ci’s reasonable range for overhead spending.
+PCC has been outside Ci’s reasonable range in each of the past 8 years.

-This charity report is an update that has been sent to Pancreatic Cancer Canada Foundation for review.
+This charity report is an update that has been sent for review to Pancreatic Cancer Canada.
 Changes and edits may be forthcoming.

 Financial Review